particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 Note, however, that in automotive uses-cases, vehicle power supplies may have surges that exceed 17 volts, so you should include extra protection.

-The Tracker One includes a bq24195 but has a higher current limit because it includes an additional power supply in front of the bq24195 input.
+The Tracker One includes a bq24195 but has a higher voltage limit because it includes an additional power supply in front of the bq24195 input.

 ### Using Li+ as a power input